 The Group has a net deferred tax asset of €223 million (2015: €221 million) principally reflecting the tax losses carry forward in the Netherlands and Germany.
 The valuation as at 31 December 2016 allows for estimates of the level and timing of future taxable profits for the upcoming nine years (the Netherlands) and for an indefinite period (Germany) including available tax planning opportunities.

 Assets and liabilities held for sale

-At the end of 2015 the number of PPP projects in the portfolio was 45 of which BAM PPP retains interest in 41; for the remaining 4 projects only asset management services are provided by BAM PPP.
+At the end of 2016 the number of PPP projects in the portfolio was 44 of which BAM PPP retains an interest in 40; for the remaining 4 projects only asset management services are provided by BAM PPP.